 We all heard of style, but have you ever heard of dressing sense?

-Dressing sense is the ability to choose clothes that make you look attractive and having a superb dressing sense means you know how to dress in the most attractive way possible.
+Dressing sense is the ability to choose clothes that make you look attractive, and having a superb dressing sense means you know how to dress in the most attractive way possible.

-While fashion can be simple, there are some tips and tricks that you can follow to improve your personal dressing sense, or even develop a unique one if you haven’t been into clothes for a long time.
+While fashion can be simple, there are some tips and tricks that you can follow to improve your personal dressing sense or develop a unique one if you haven’t been into clothes for a long time.

-10 Simple Ways To Improve Your Dressing Sense
+How To Improve Your Dressing Sense

 1. Wear outfits that are appropriate for the occasion

 You don’t need to copy them, but noticing a few key elements in their style can add a lot to your own office attire.

-It’s almost like you’re dressing for the role that you want to work up to and, believe it or not, this can cause your superiors to take you more seriously.
-It can even improve your chances of promotion!
+It’s almost like you’re dressing for the role that you want to work up to, and believe it or not, this can cause your superiors to take you more seriously.

 2. Do not shy away from colorful clothes

-Yes, wearing neutral colors can help you to mix and match without effort, but having a few colorful pieces adds a real twist to any wardrobe!
+Yes, neutral colors can help you mix and match without effort, but having a few colorful pieces adds a real twist to any wardrobe!

-Buying items with color may be awkward and uncomfortable at first, especially if it’s not something you usually wear… Still, it can be fun to incorporate new colors into your daily outfits (even if it’s just by wearing some pastel!).
+Buying items with color may be awkward and uncomfortable at first, especially if it’s not something you usually wear… Still, it can be fun to incorporate new colors into your daily outfits (even if it’s just by wearing some pastels!).

 3. Care about your shoes

-Carefully selected shoes can dress up a casual outfit to appear more dressy, or make a fancy outfit more casual – depends on what you need!
+Carefully selected shoes can dress up a casual outfit to appear more dressy or make a fancy outfit more casual – it depends on what you need!

 If you don’t want to horde too many pairs of shoes, invest in two high-quality pairs: one for fancier occasions and one for everyday wear.

 4. Buy good quality

-Not only do such items last longer – better materials tend to have that “quality” feel to them, which instantly adds more weight to the whole look.
+Not only do such items last longer – but better materials tend to have that “quality” feel, instantly adding more weight to the whole look.

 5. Make sure you have the right fit

 Try to find a fit that is not too tight and not too large or something that emphasizes your features instead of overwhelming them.

 6. Start with the basics

 Having a few essential pieces that you can incorporate into any outfit is an integral part of your wardrobe.

 Accessorizing your outfit has an enormous impact on your appearance – and scouting for the items you like is one of the best ways to improve your dressing sense.

-Simple things, like stylish watches and classy belts, will make your outfit look more put together and you can get lost in accessory stores for hours (it’s a nice way to clear your head!).
+Simple things, like stylish watches and classy belts, will make your outfit look more put together, and you can get lost in accessory stores for hours (it’s a nice way to clear your head!).

 8. Give some credit to skirts

-Like these tips?
 Scroll down for more!